simple-crypto/simple-website/vision.md

-That is, while a closed source approach can limit the adversary's understanding of the target implementations as long as their specifications remain opaque, it also limits the public understanding of the mechanims on which security relies, and therefore the possibility to optimize them. by contrast, an open approach to security can lead to a better evaluation of the worst-case security level that is typically targeted by cryptographic designs.
+That is, while a closed source approach can limit the adversary's understanding of the target implementations as long as their specifications remain opaque, it also limits the public understanding of the mechanims on which security relies, and therefore the possibility to optimize them.
+By contrast, an open approach to security can lead to a better evaluation of the worst-case security level that is targeted by cryptographic designs.

 **Goals and interest of an open implementation approach**

 We envision the main goals and the interest of the SIMPLE-Crypto Association as follows:

 * <strong><em>Improving the long-term security of cryptographic implementations</em></strong>.
-The rationale supporting our vision is that over time, the continuous and public evaluation process that the SIMPLE-Crypto Association leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.
+The rationale supporting our vision is that over time, the continuous and  public worst-case evaluation process that the SIMPLE-Crypto Association leverages will lead to better confidence in the security of its open solutions than more time-constrained developments.

 * <strong><em>Developing and preserving the integrity of open source security technologies</em></strong>.
 For this purpose, we provide an infrastructure for open source cryptographic hardware and software